-Global Healing Center has created Floratrex™, a one-of-a-kind probiotic formula that features Bacillus subtilis along with more than twenty other highly beneficial probiotic strains.
+Global Healing has created Floratrex™, a one-of-a-kind probiotic formula that features Bacillus subtilis along with more than twenty other highly beneficial probiotic strains.
 It's the ultimate product for supporting normal digestion, metabolism, and gut health.
 Floratrex is formulated with prebiotics to help the probiotics flourish, and it’s available in 75 billion CFUs.
 CFUs, or colony-forming units, refer to individual colonies of bacteria.
 The more CFUs, the better the strain's potential for success.

 - Mckenney PT, et al. "The Bacillus subtilis endospore: assembly and functions of the multilayered coat."
 Nat Rev Microbiol.
 2013;11(1),33-44.

 - Kacena M, et al. "Bacterial growth in space flight: logistic growth curve parameters for Escherichia coli and Bacillus subtilis."
 Appl Microbiol Biotechnol.
 1999;51(2),229-234.

 - Horneck G, et al. "Space Microbiology."
 Microbiol Mol Biol Rev .
 2010;74(1),121-156.